LumpyOctopus/LumpyOctopus/README.md

 - 📫 How to reach me **thompsonspf@gmail.com**

-- ⚡ Fun fact **I am not afraid to get my hands dirty and start at the bottom.**
+- ⚡ Fun fact **I am not afraid to get my hands dirty and starting at the bottom.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">